dusk-network/dusk-deploy-cli/README.md

                             from current height minus this value.
 If omitted or current block height cannot be obtained, absolute starting block height is assumed.
 This option, if present, overrides the absolute block height.
+    -m, --moonlight         Optional moonlight secret key.
+If provided, deplotment will use funds from a moonlight account.
+If the opton is missing or a given key is empty, Phoenix account will be used.
+                            Secret key needs to be provided as a base 58 string, e.g.:
+                            A7gMWt6U6NdMXafvqoMVACdH5hMXubyUhp4MGorNBUv4.
+Note that block-height options (-b, -r) are ignored when moonlight funding is used.

 ```